TanjaKec/bootcamp/content/day1/RStudioIDE/_index.en.md

 ## RStudio's layout

 When you open RStusio for the first time it will be split into three sections.
-Each section has its own tab with shortcuts for the relevant options available from the main RStudio manue.
+Each section has its own tab with shortcuts for the relevant options available from the main RStudio menu.

 ![Red variant](/day1/RStudioIDE/images/RStudioWindow.png?width=40pc)